 As the name suggests, Midleton Very Rare is produced in limited batches, and in a vintage year manner.
 It is a blend consisting of some single pot still whisky and some grain whisky, all triple-distilled.
 Only 50 hand-picked casks are used for each year’s release, making this relatively rare indeed.
 Although this is a no-age-statement (NAS) whisky, all casks are reported to be aged between 12 and 25 years, matured in either ex-Bourbon or ex-Sherry casks.

 Since each year is a new defined vintage, each differs slightly and has its own character (within the overall profile range).
-Consistently bottled at 40% ABV, each bottle is individually numbered and presented in a nice wooden case.
+Consistently bottled at 40% ABV, each bottle has a unique identifier and is presented in a nice wooden case.
 It is currently available at the LCBO for $215 CAD.
 So something to consider as a higher-end gift for the Irish whiskey drinker this holiday season!